tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Well, I'm not gonna lie..."

-I started the sentence, and halfway through, I saw Toby turn to me, his expression dropping from self-assured to pure concern."
+I started the sentence, and halfway through, I saw Toby turn to me, his expression dropping from self-assured to pure concern.

 "... that's incredibly disappointing."